-- 6.1.16 Only Stream buffer zone at Stream A has been established during this reporting month.
+- 6.1.19 Buffer zone at Stream A and part of Stream B had been established.
 The whole buffer zone aims to protect the streams and avoid any works/equipment intrusion into the buffer zone.
-No work has been carried out near Streams B and C. The Contractor was reminded to demarcate Streams B and C buffer zones before any construction work close to the buffer zone areas. - 6.1.17 For the construction of floating pontoon, the Contractor was reminded to locate all anchoring points on the shore and/or at least 40m seaward to avoid coral communities near shore according to EP.
+No work has been carried out near Streams B and C. The Contractor was reminded to demarcate Streams B and C buffer zones before any construction work close to the buffer zone areas. - 6.1.20 Sediment plume was observed from temporary barging point which caused some tagged corals were affected by the sediment at Site B2.
+This may probably caused by the silty runoff after heavy rain with insufficient temporary drainage implemented on site.
+The Contractor was reminded to improve the temporary drainage system to prevent silty runoff. - 6.1.21 Floating pontoon was berthed at EP location at the temporary barging point.